bparanj/Essential-TDD/book/en/19-first-test/19-first-test.markdown

 end
 ```

-Add the following code to calculator.rb to manually test the calculator add feature:
+Add the following code to calculator.rb below the Calculator class to manually test the calculator add feature:

 ```ruby
 calculator = Calculator.new